tarsisexistence/routerkit/package/README.md

 A new approach to Angular routes:

 - **Type-safe.** Auto-completion and type checking for @angular/router routes.
-- **Easy setup.** Only 1 script to run before and 1 function for use.
+- **Easy setup.** Only 1 script to run before and 2 functions for use.
 - **Concise.** `[routerLink]="routes.one.two.three"` instead of `[routerLink]="['one','two','three']"`
 - **Versatile.** Supports modern and old fashion lazy routes syntax, and certainly eager routes.
 - **Tiny.** ~0.2kb.
 All the magic happens on the type level, runtime API is only one small function.